 Lodhi Garden for Couple:

 Lodhi garden for couples is a safe and chilled place!
 The solace and calmness this place offers are unbelievable.
-It can give you some peace of mind and a quick break from the ever going hustle and bustle of the metro city life.
+It can give you some peace of mind and a quick break from the ever-going hustle and bustle of metro city life.

 Lodhi Garden Tickets and Timings: